-Based on the market value of shares held by non-affiliates on June 30, 2022, we are a "smaller reporting company" as defined in the Securities Exchange Act of 1934, as amended, or the Exchange Act and have exited the "large accelerated filer" status as of December 31, 2022.
-We may take advantage of certain of the scaled disclosures available to smaller reporting companies.
+We are a "smaller reporting company" as defined in the Securities Exchange Act of 1934, as amended, or the Exchange Act.
+As a result, we may take advantage of certain of the scaled disclosures available to smaller reporting companies.
 These include, but are not limited to, reduced disclosure obligations regarding executive compensation and an exemption from the requirement to provide a compensation discussion and analysis describing compensation practices and procedures.
 As a smaller reporting company with annual revenues of less than \$100.0 million and not an accelerated filer or a large accelerated filer, we are also not required to provide an attestation report on internal control over financial reporting issued by our independent registered public accounting firm.
-We will be able to take advantage of these scaled disclosures and exemptions for so long as (i) our voting and non-voting shares held by non-affiliates is less than \$250.0 million measured on the last business day of our second fiscal quarter or (ii) our annual revenue is less than \$100.0 million during the most recently completed fiscal year and our voting and non-voting shares held by non-affiliates is less than \$700.0 million measured on the last business day of our second fiscal quarter.
+We will be able to take advantage of these scaled disclosures and exemptions for so long as (i) our voting and non-voting shares held by non-affiliates is less than \$250.0 million measured on the last business day of our most recent second fiscal quarter or (ii) our annual revenue is less than \$100.0 million during the most recently completed fiscal year and our voting and non-voting shares held by non-affiliates is less than \$700.0 million measured on the last business day of our most recent second fiscal quarter.